chadwpry/slack_kash_prototype/README.md

 ### Spin up the Postgres and Redis

 We will need database storage for our application to maintain stateful information.
-I choose Postgresql for our database and Redis for data storage relating to our background job processing.
+I chose Postgresql for our database and Redis for data storage relating to our background job processing.
 Use the command below to start the database servers.
 This will need to be accomplished each time you start development.
 You can taylor this expectation by running docker-compose up as a daemon process within your script/server.
-I choose not to run a daemon process to have more flexibility in shutting down components of the application individually.
+I chose not to run a daemon process to have more flexibility in shutting down components of the application individually.